roboticmonkey/The_Better_Boulder_Buraeu/README.md

 ![The Better Boulder Bureau Map Flag](/static/map_flag.png)

 ###The Boulder Page
-The Boulder page shows the location plotted on a map It also show a graph of the difficulty rating break down of all the climbing routes for that boulder.
+The Boulder page shows the location plotted on a map.
+It also shows a graph of the difficulty rating break down of all the climbing routes for that boulder.
 For a user that is not logged in Boulder star ratings shown are the average star rating and is shown in green.

 ![The Better Boulder Bureau Boulder page](/static/boulder_page_1.png)

-There is also location specific information about the boulder as well as the names and ratings of it's climbing routes.
+There is also location specific information about the boulder as well as the names and ratings of its climbing routes.

 ![The Better Boulder Bureau Boulder page](/static/boulder_page_2.png)